Code-At-Uni/guides/lessons/lesson0/tutorial.md

 }
 ```

-> `em` are the same pixel value of your current font-size, if we still did not set it, it defaults to 16px.
+> `em` are the same pixel value of your current font-size, if you haven't set it, it defaults to 16px.

-If you have those fonts you will see that it will nicely change the font of all our text and make it so much better.
+If you have those fonts you will see that it will nicely change the font of all our text and make it look much nicer.

-This CSS rules has much more than just one parameter how we are used to before, in this specific case, for people who don't have Helvetica font, will see Arial, if not Arial a default sans-serif font will be applied which even exists in low level systems.
+This CSS rules have much more than just one parameter how we are used to before, in this specific case, for people who don't have Helvetica font, will see Arial, if not Arial a default sans-serif font will be applied which even exists in low level systems.

-> If you want to experiment with different font's, and serifed fonts try adding Georgia on top of that list of fonts.
+> If you want to experiment with different fonts, and serifed fonts try adding Georgia on top of that list of fonts.

-It feels like the layout of this page is already quiete readable and fully positioned around its content, but we could add some subtle changes to improve even more its readability
+It feels like the layout of this page is already quite readable and fully positioned around its content, but we could add some subtle changes to further improve its readability

 -----

 ### Finding balance in color and contrast

-Black text on white background doesn't always cause great impression, and in greater lenghts can be quiete tiring to read over a long period of time.
+Black text on white background doesn't always cause a great impression, and in greater lenghts can be quite tiring to read over a long period of time.
 Usually people try to tone it down by using a shade of grey or other possible faded color to make their text subtle, attractive and less default.

 Apply the first commented rule if you want to go to a nicer shade, or the default grey referred as `#555` is usually enough for every eye out there.